 Interprofessional Education for Collaboration: Learning How to Improve Health from Interprofessional Models across the Continuum of Education to Practice – Workshop Summary

-Note: Workshop Summaries contain the opinion of the presenters, but do NOT reflect the conclusions of the Health and Medicine Division or the Academies.
-Learn more about the differences between Workshop Summaries and Consensus Reports.
+Note: Proceedings contain the opinion of the presenters, but do NOT reflect the conclusions of the Health and Medicine Division or the National Academies.
+Learn more about the differences between Reports and Proceedings.

 Over the last 100 years, much of the landscape has changed with regards to the health professions and the settings in which these professionals work.
 There are many more types of health specialists addressing treatment and prevention of disease; the demographics of societies and the burden of disease have shifted; and technology is transforming health and educational systems.
 These demographic shifts and technological advances are causing many educators and health professionals around the world to call for new models for educating health professionals that better reflects the diseases and societies these students will be serving.